k2view-academy/K2View-Academy/articles/99_Broadway/17_tutorial_and_flow_examples.md

 - Click * in the **Main menu** of the flow to display all remarks.
 - Click * adjacent to each **Stage** or **Actor** to see its remarks.

-In the Tutorial a flow can run by either:
+In the Tutorial, a flow can be run by either:

 - Clicking **Run Flow** in the **Main menu** to run the entire flow and display the results.
 - Clicking **Debug Play** in the **Main menu** whereby the flow stops at the first break point.
 Click **Debug Step** to continue.